IceAsteroid/-bckpDatedNonIncrmntl.sh/README.md

  luksContainerOne.230210
  luksContainerOne.230310
  ```
- Directories will be backed up to directoires named as their names suffixed with date, for example:
+ Directories will be backed up to directoires named as their names suffixed with date.
  ```
  externalStorageOne/DirOne_DatedBackup $: ls
  DirOne.230110